fipelle/replication-hasenzagl-et-al-2020/README.md

 ## Code structure
 The main directory is organized as follows:

-* *code_main* contains all of the julia code necessary for replication
+* *code_main*: Contains all of the julia code necessary for replication ** *Metropolis-Within-Gibbs*: Contains the code for the Metropolis-Within-Gibbs algorithm
-* *Metropolis-Within-Gibbs* contains the code for Metropolis-Within-Gibbs algorithm
+* *data*: Contains the data used in the estimation.
+The data is saved in ".csv" and ".xlsx" files.